 It’s the blood which runs here – that’s what they say.
 And when you and here you can see it for yourself!
-See it in the big moustaches, in the head gear made out of colourful cloth, in the colourful dresses of women of this land …..
+See it in the big mustaches, in the head gear made out of colorful cloth, in the colorful dresses of women of this land …..
 Pure as the running water – sand is here; colours as in rainbow can be seen in the distinct traditional clothes and the warmth which can be seen in the smile of the people of Rajasthan.

 So, when you visit the colourful Havelis, do not forget the colours which have been intricately and judiciously carved into the walls.
 So, be it Nathmal Ji Ki Haveli of Jaisalmer (miniature paintings, fin detailing and carvings) or Shekhawati Haveli of Bikaner (largest concentration of havelis) – all of them it’s simply more than just the paintings.

 And what’s the most astonishing thing you will find here is – the huge Sun which rises and goes down in the Sand dunes of Bikaner and Jaisalmer.
 Nothing compares it when it is seen from the back of a Camel.

 Suggested Tour : 14 Days – Colorful Rajasthan Tour Package

 But it’s not all about Sand Dunes and deserts.
 If you walk a little downwards, you will reach Udaipur – the land of lakes.
 Surrounded by lakes from all the three directions – it’s the best creation of God in Rajasthan!
 Pure and serene water when it blends with the colour of sky in the morning hours, it comes out to more than perfect.
 Peacocks dwell here and parrots make their presence!
 Although rain doesn’t show off in its full swing; yet this land is filled with water in the form of Fateh Sagar Lake and Lake Pichola!
 And that’s the beauty of land of the Rajputs!